Aarception/Mo-information-security-portfolio/README.md

 Immediate goal: Finish archiving.

-Disclosure: While RDA is attributable to M; M is not attributed to RDA.
+Disclaimer: While RDA is attributable to M; M is not attributed to RDA.

 ---